cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

                         * The command to make a data directory world-writable is `sudo chmod a+rwx /data`
                         * I use this without any qualms; but please be aware that it is a security-relevant choice
                     * Test the data directories by `cd /data` and creating a new file

+> Left off here: ommitted the step of ensuring the data directories mount on boot; see same link as given above for details.

         * Install the Jupyter Lab notebook server
             * Install Anaconda
                 * search `install Anaconda Linux` and follow the instructions